-LENNIE: – We are contributing not only to the awareness of a new artistic genre but also to its cultural landscape.
-How often does anyone get the chance to be part of a new movement, while it’s still moving?
+LENNIE: – We are contributing no the awareness of a new artistic genre bandits cultural landscape.
+How often does anyone get the chance to be part of a new movement while it’s still moving?

 DT500MAG: – What is the call to action to your audience and participants?

 LENNIE: – We like to think that every audience member at DIMIF will be a willing participant, not just passive voters – but actively engage with space and the work.

 “The festival is curated by active audience members.
 In the true postmodernism style, they will lead on their own interpretive narrative.”